I’ve recently learned from my trendsetter foodie friend Jez that “foraging”

 Cheese Sauce Filling

-- Saute onion in tsp of oil until translucent and set aside.
+- Saute the onion in 1 tsp of oil until translucent and set aside.

-- In a food processor, combine feta, egg yolk, and milk.
+- In a food processor, combine feta, egg yolks, and milk.
 Blend until smooth.

 - Add garlic powder, parmesan, and one egg white and blend again.